nh4ttruong/ctf-write-up/corCTF/WRITEUP.md

 In the route /buy, we have ```db.buyFlag({ user: req.user, ...req.body });``` and I think that this is the place where we can override the data on req.body because the challenge set the user infomation before user executes at /buy.

 Finally, I also register a real account to solve the challenge with ```username: aaabbb```.
-I use [Hack bar extension](https://chrome.google.com/webstore/detail/hackbar/ginpbkfigcoaokgflihfhhmglmbchinc) to POST with the data below:
+I use [Hack bar extension](https://chrome.google.com/webstore/detail/hackbar/ginpbkfigcoaokgflihfhhmglmbchinc) to POST by the data below:
 ```graphql
 {
 	"flag":  "corCTF",